 Simpler, cleaner access to regular expressions.
 Globs too.

-A simplified interface to Python’s regular expression (re) string search that tries to eliminate steps and provide simpler access to results.
+A simplified interface to Python’s regular expression (re) string search.
+Eliminates steps and provides simpler access to results.
 As a bonus, also provides compatible way to access Unix glob searches.

 Python regular expressions are powerful, but the language’s lack of an en passant (in passing) assignment requires a preparatory motion and then a test:

 import re match = re.search(pattern, some_string) if match: print match.group(1)

 With simplere, you can do it in fewer steps:

 from simplere import * if match / re.search(pattern, some_string): print match

 That’s particularly valuable in complex search-and-manipulate code that requires multiple levels of searching along with pre-conditions, error checking, and post-match cleanup, formatting, and actions.

 As a bonus, simplere also provides simple glob access.:

 if 'globtastic' in Glob('glob*'): print "Yes!
 It is!" else: raise ValueError('OH YES IT IS!')